 Ensure that the wording and length or complexity of the policy are appropriate to those who will be expected to implement it.

 5. Consult with appropriate stakeholders

 Policies are most effective if those affected are consulted are supportive and have the opportunity to consider and discuss the potential implications of the policy.
-Depending on whether you are developing internal or external policies, you may wish to consult, for example:
+Depending on whether you are developing policies to govern the internal working of the organisation or external policy positions, you may wish to consult, for example:

 - Staff and volunteers;

 6. Finalise / approve policy

 Who will approve the policy?
 Is this a strategic issue that should be approved by the Management Committee or is the Committee confident that this can be dealt with effectively by staff?
 Bear in mind that, ultimately, the Management Committee is responsible for all policies and procedures within the organisation.

 7. Consider whether procedures are required